Lachtan9K/spselit-javascript/01-CodeExecution.md

 which will start interactive session.
 To which we can write Javascript commands and engine will execute them and return their result.

+Note: executing commands in console may produce `undefined` or other unexpected result, that is property of command execution.
+As every command has to produce something in case of defining variable that something is nothing which will produce that `undefined` text.

 ### Web browser

 Same way as with NodeJS we can use browser to execute Javascript commands and get their result.
 This is done by using **console** in **developer options**.